Makersmic/Rhino-3d-Printer/Firmware/Klipper/Config_Files/readme.md

 Configuration files are organized by tool.
 In addition to pin assignments, macros are also located inside the config file as well.
-Note, pin assignments may different depending on the hardware you are using, pay special note to pin assignment polarities disscussed within tutorials composed.
+Note, pin assignments may be different depending on the hardware you are using, pay special note to pin assignment polarities discussed within tutorials composed.

 Current Tool:
 3d Print Heads